2021 All-Ireland Senior Football Championship: Connacht Senior Football Championship

 London and New York were withdrawn from the 2020 and 2021 Connacht championships due to international travel restrictions imposed due to the COVID-19 pandemic.
 But both are back in the 2022 season.
+Sligo withdrew from 2020 season due to COVID-19 too back in 2021.

 There was a full open draw for first time in over 40 years.
 It took place on 19 April 2021.

+Meaning 1st Championship meetings of Mayo hosting London also Roscommon and New York since 2016 will take place in the 2026 season instead according to Rotation.

 Leinster Senior Football Championship

 Dublin, Kildare, Laois and Meath received byes to the quarter-final stage because they reached the semi-final stage in 2020.
 There was a separate draw after the quarter-finals to determine the semi-final pairings.

 The draw for round 1 and the quarter-finals took place on 20 April 2021.
 The semi-final draw took place on 4 July after the quarter-finals.

 Munster Senior Football Championship

 There was a return of a straight forward open draw for the first time since 2013.
 Tipperary won the title in 2020.
 Cork and Kerry met in the Semi Final last year, meaning Cork, Kerry or Tipperary were not permitted to be drawn together in the quarter-finals.
 The draw was held on 19 April 2021.